syafuso/syafuso.github.io/_posts/2017-06-02-review-top-military-watches.markdown

 __THE BAD__ With 100m water resistance, it is inevitable that the SNZG15 will be rated lower than the other watches listed here in terms of durability.

-__THE BOTTOM LINE__ If you’re looking for a quality watch that can stand an active lifestyle while maintaining that classic military look, look no farther.
+__THE BOTTOM LINE__ If you’re looking for a quality watch that can stand up to an active lifestyle while maintaining that classic military look, look no further.
 The Seiko is your boy!
 [View in Amazon.com][product-link-4]